yie1d/pydoll/docs/en/features/browser-management/cookies-sessions.md

 ## Understanding Cookie Types

 !!! info "TypedDict: Use Regular Dicts in Practice"
     Throughout this documentation, you'll see references to `CookieParam` and `Cookie`.
-These are **TypedDict** types—they're just regular Python dicts with type hints for IDE autocomplete and type checking.
+These are **TypedDict** types, they're just regular Python dicts with type hints for IDE autocomplete and type checking.

     **In practice, you use regular dicts:**
     ```python